eiiko6/math-scripts/README.md

 ## Introduction

 I like to put in python what I learn in math lessons.
+So here are some small scripts i made.
 They're usable, but sometimes really specific...

 ## Scripts